Distributed NLI: Learning to Predict Human Opinion Distributions for Language Reasoning: Ablation Analysis

-\paragraph{Examples.} Table~\ref{tab:example} shows an example from MNLI with the prediction distribution from both MC Dropout and Re-Calibration.
+Table~\ref{tab:example} shows an example from MNLI with the prediction distribution from both MC Dropout and Re-Calibration.
 We can see that one-third of humans believe the label should be entailment and two-third as neutral.
-This is commonsense that clerking for an honorable District Court can be a really rewarding experience, though the premise does not explicitly say so.
+It is commonsense that clerking for an honorable District Court can be a really rewarding experience, though the premise does not explicitly say so.
 The MC Dropout method underestimates such a factor and gives more than 80\% for the neutral label.
-It is worth pointing out that although Re-Calibration method predicts a smoother distribution that is much more like human distribution, it ends up erroneously increasing the probability for the inexplicable contradiction label, which did not happen for MC Dropout.
-This is a common phenomenon for the Re-Calibration method and should be resolved before practical deployment.
+Notably, although Re-Calibration method predicts a smoother distribution that resembles human distribution more, it ends up erroneously increasing the probability for the inexplicable contradiction label.
+Such observation that MC Dropout tends to overlook the disagreement and Re-Calibration can sometimes produce smooth distribution but with erroneously high probabilities is common and should be taken into consideration before practical deployment.
+More error-analysis examples and a more detailed comparison of the predictions of distribution prediction methods on the whole-dataset level is in the Appendix~\ref{app:analysis_example}, \ref{app:analysis_distribution}.